 Nationally recognized for providing a challenging and balanced educational experience, the University offers a rigorous academic agenda with a broad range of disciplines, providing more than 8,000 undergraduate, graduate and professional students with degree programs that emphasize education of the whole person—academically, socially and spiritually.
 The student body represents all 50 states and U.S. territories, as well as more than 40 countries.

-More than 115 academic programs are offered in nine colleges and schools (arts and sciences, business, nursing, law, dental, medicine, pharmacy, OT, PT and other health professions, graduate school, and adult learning and degree completion).
-Creighton study abroad programs take students to more than 50 locations around the world annually.
+Creighton offers 140 academic programs in nine colleges and schools (arts and sciences, business, nursing, law, dentistry, medicine, pharmacy, OT, PT and other health professions, graduate school, and adult learning and degree completion).
+Creighton study abroad programs take students to dozens of locations around the world annually.

 Omaha, with a metropolitan area population of nearly 1 million, is Nebraska’s largest city.
-It is located on the western bank of the Missouri River, which serves as the Nebraska-Iowa border.
+It is located on the western bank of the Missouri River, which serves as the Nebraska-Iowa border, and is home to four Fortune 500 companies and five Fortune 1,000 companies.
 The city is the major urban area between Chicago and Denver and between Kansas City and Minneapolis.
-Creighton’s 139-acre campus is within walking distance of downtown and riverfront business, sports/recreational, cultural and entertainment districts.
+Creighton’s 120-acre campus is within walking distance of downtown and riverfront business, sports/recreational, cultural and entertainment districts.
 Creighton also is conveniently located close to hotels and the airport.

-In addition to the main campus in Omaha and online education accessible from anywhere in the world, Creighton has a College of Nursing campus in Hastings, Neb., and a School of Medicine campus in Arizona.
-Creighton’s regional campus in Phoenix at St. Joseph's Hospital and Medical Center is the only Catholic medical school west of Omaha.
+In addition to the main campus in Omaha and online education accessible from anywhere in the world, Creighton has a health sciences campus in Phoenix and a College of Nursing campus in Hastings, Nebraska.

 Edward and Mary Lucretia Creighton, along with Edward’s brother John, settled in Omaha in the mid-1850s.
 John married Mary Lucretia’s sister Sarah Emily Wareham in 1868 and the four are considered the founders of Creighton University.
 Edward’s work with the transcontinental telegraph and freighting, ranching, railroading and banking became a major force in the city’s economic development.
 The two brothers were widely known for their business enterprises and the two couples were equally widely regarded for their philanthropy.